Watch Out For SpyNote RAT, Poses As Netflix App To Steal Your Data

 It is important to remember that SpyNote is in no way linked to the genuine Netflix app.
 It is able to spread only through third-party marketplaces.

 Can It Mimic Other Apps As well?

 The researchers discovered nearly 120 different spyware versions that are based on the leaked build and believe that the source code is quickly becoming popular with hackers.
-They believe that SpyNote RAT is able to pose as various other popular apps such as Instagram, Pokémon GO and WhatsApp as well.
+They also believe that SpyNote RAT is able to pose as various other popular apps such as Instagram, Pokémon GO, and WhatsApp.

 Photo: Davide Restivo | Flickr